-In fact, by 2017, Gallup polling indicated that 43% of American workers spent all or part of their time working remotely, and that number was rising every year.
+In fact, by 2019, the National Telecommunications and Information Administration stated that one-third of American workers spent all or part of their time working remotely, and that number was rising every year.
 Now, amidst the sudden economic changes wrought by the novel coronavirus (COVID-19) pandemic, those remote workers are no longer in the minority.
 The situation has forced the vast majority of businesses to make remote work an emergency stopgap to keep their employees going as they remain under stay-at-home orders to fight the spreading disease.

 The only remaining question is if the situation will snap back to the pre-pandemic status quo once the danger has passed.
 Given the fact that an estimated 81% of workers expressed an interest in working remotely before the crisis, that seems doubtful.
 That means businesses need to start crafting a smart, workable remote work policy they can put into effect as a permanent measure when the economy returns to normal.
 To help, here are the six core features that every effective remote work policy must have:

 1. Clear eligibility requirements

 One of the common problems businesses encounter when beginning a remote work program is determining which workers will be allowed to work remotely and which won't.
 Failure to delineate that in the remote work policy itself is a recipe for disaster.
 When clear guidelines on the matter aren't in the remote work policy, employees are apt to believe that the decision is at their manager's discretion, which can cause unnecessary conflict among departments.